 A parang machete is a machete from Malaysia and Indonesia.
 The jungles of Malaysia and Indonesia there are filled with woody vegetation and a Latin or kukri machete will simply not do well–they can’t handle wood very well.
 The Parang was designed specifically to handle thick woods.
+The Parang is a modern version of the traditional jungle tribesmen’s machete.
+Its heavy blade makes short work of branches or vines.
+An invaluable tool in the jungle.
 If you live in the woodlands, a Parang is the right type for you.
-However, which make and model should you get?

-This article will review 3 top selling parang machetes, talk about what to look for in a machete, and recommend you the best parang machete.
+This article will review top selling parang machetes, talk about what to look for in a machete, and recommend you the best parang machete.

 What to Look for in a Parang Machete

 - The Tang: The tang is the part of the knife that extends into the handle.
-For a heavy duty machete like a parang, you would want a full tang (one that extends to the base of the handle).
+For a heavy-duty machete like a parang, you would want a full tang (one that extends to the base of the handle).
 A non-full tang can cause the knife to wobble after heavy use or, even worse, break.

 - The Blade: The machete needs to have a blade that will remain sharp.
 Some manufacturers will ship out knives that are not razor sharp–these are low end manufacturers–and you can just sharpen it at home.
 You also want a blade that is made of hard steel so that it would stay hard threw out the whole trip (wood destroys soft blades).

 - The Sheath: If the machete comes with a low-quality sheath, the machete is not that good.
 Look for a good leather sheath or a good nylon sheath.
 Nylon sheaths are lighter then leather sheaths.